20 Oct How to choose the right driveway gate for your property

 Complementing automation for driveway gates perfectly is gate access control.
 Not only can you speed up times getting in and out of your driveway on a daily basis, you can also improve your overall security tenfold with intelligent access control technology.

-If you value your privacy and have qualms about who can access your land, access control can allow you to view and communicate with whoever wants to enter, before they ever get to your door.
+If you value your privacy and have qualms about who can access your land, access control can allow you to view and communicate with whoever wants to enter – before they ever get to your door.
 With keypads, GSM and video intercoms, you have total control over who can access your property.

-Gate access control is also great for helping you to spot a door-to-door scammer or conman.
+Furthermore, gate access control is great for helping you to spot a door-to-door scammer or conman.
 Before they even get a chance to knock on your door or see that you’re in, you can take a good look to find out who is approaching, to see if they look official or suspicious.
 Then, it’s up to you to communicate with them by asking all the relevant questions.
 Scammers are also easily deterred by properties with good surveillance and access control.